rcl-ssl/docs/portal/portal.md

 nav_order: 4
 ---

-# RCL Portal
+# RCL SSL Portal
-**V6.0.10**
+**V7.0.0**

-The RCL portal is a simple-to-use online Web UI application for creating SSL/TLS certificates.
-It is a SaaS application and is offered in the [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/rayconsulting.002?tab=overview).
+The RCL SSL portal is a simple-to-use online Web UI application for creating SSL/TLS certificates.

 ![image](../images/portal/portal.PNG)

-In this section, you will learn how to use the RCL Portal to create TLS/SSL certificates.
+In this section, you will learn how to use the RCL SSL Portal to create TLS/SSL certificates.